TheDataDesk/Binary-Love/README.md

 - Because a UI that gaslights you into saying "Yes" is peak engineering.
 - Because if buttons can commit to CSS animations, so can you.
 - Because Valentine’s Day is basically an A/B test for romance—some get a "Yes," others get sent to the control group
-- Because Valentine’s Day is the perfect excuse for weird web projects.
+- Valentine’s Day is the perfect excuse to build an site that won’t let you stay single

-## Final Thoughts

 If you enjoyed this project, star the repo, share it, or prank your crush with it.
 And remember: In Binary Love, the only options are 1 or 1.